3D Gaussian Splatting: Survey, Technologies, Challenges, and Opportunities: Introduction

-\IEEEPARstart{T}{he} advent of Neural Radiance Fields (NeRF) has ignited considerable interest in the pursuit of photorealistic 3D content.
+\IEEEPARstart{T}{he} advent of Neural Radiance Fields (NeRF)~\cite{mildenhall2021nerf} has ignited considerable interest in the pursuit of photorealistic 3D content.
 Despite substantial recent advancements that have markedly enhanced NeRF's potential for practical applications, its inherent efficiency challenges have remained unresolved.
 The introduction of 3D Gaussian Splatting (3DGS) has decisively addressed this bottleneck, enabling high-quality real-time ($\geq$30 fps) novel view synthesis at 1080p resolution.
-This rapid development has quickly garnered significant attention from researchers and has led to a proliferation of related works.
+This rapid development has quickly attracted researchers and led to a proliferation of related works.

 Owing to the efficiency and controllable explicit representation of 3DGS, its applications extend across a diverse array of fields.
-These include enhancing immersive environments in Virtual Reality (VR) and Augmented Reality (AR), improved spatial awareness in robotics and autonomous systems, advanced visual effects in film and animation, and urban planning and architecture, etc.
+These include enhancing immersive environments in Virtual Reality (VR) and Augmented Reality (AR), improved spatial awareness in robotics and autonomous systems, and urban planning and architecture, etc.

-To assist readers in quickly grasping the progress in 3DGS research, we provide a comprehensive survey of 3DGS and its downstream tasks.
-This survey systematically compiles the most important and recent literature on the subject, offering detailed classifications and discussions of their focuses and motivations.
-However, we find that a considerable number of similar techniques are inevitably mentioned across different tasks.
-Therefore, we further summarize and classify the various technical modules of 3DGS, such as initialization, attribute setting, and regularization, etc. Based on this summary of techniques, we aim to help readers elucidate the connections between different technologies and enhance various components of 3DGS to meet their customized tasks.
-Additionally, we investigate the interrelationships between various downstream tasks and technologies in 3DGS, systematically delineating four principal challenges to facilitate future research in this domain.
-Finally, we emphasize the limitations of existing research and propose promising avenues to address core challenges and advance this rapidly evolving field.
+{To assist readers in quickly grasping the progress in 3DGS research, we provide a comprehensive survey of 3DGS and its derivative works.
+This survey systematically compiles the most important and recent literature on the subject, offering detailed classifications and discussions of their tasks and techniques.
+In examining the technological commonalities across numerous 3DGS variants, we present a structured analysis of technical improvements in fundamental components of vanilla 3DGS, such as initialization, attribute configurations and regularization, etc. Based on this summary of techniques, we aim to help readers synthesize the connections among different improved techniques and provide approaches to enhance various components of vanilla 3DGS to meet their customized tasks.
+Moreover, we conduct a systematic investigation into the relationships between downstream tasks and their enabling technologies in 3DGS, identifying and analyzing four fundamental challenges.
+Through careful examination of these challenges, we propose promising research directions to advance this rapidly evolving field, providing a roadmap for future innovations in 3DGS.}